This watermelon salsa recipe is so fun when served from a watermelon bowl! It is delicious with chips or on top of grilled chicken or tacos.

 Put the diced watermelon in a bowl and add the cucumbers, bell peppers, onions, cilantro, finely chopped jalapeño pepper (add only if you want spicy watermelon salsa), lime juice, salt, and black pepper.

 Mix everything together and taste the watermelon salsa.
 Add additional lime juice, salt, and black pepper, if needed.

 Step Four: Serve and Enjoy

-Serve the watermelon salsa directly from the watermelon bowl.
+Scoop the watermelon cucumber salsa into the hollowed-out watermelon bowl.
+Serve the fresh melon salsa directly from the watermelon bowl.

 Watermelon Salsa Recipe FAQs

-3. What should I serve with watermelon salsa?
-To use this salsa as a dip for an appetizer or snack, serve it with tortilla chips.
-To enjoy it as part of a meal, serve it over cooked chicken or fish, or on top of tacos!
+To use this salsa as a dip for an appetizer or snack, serve it with tortilla chips or cinnamon chips.
+To enjoy it as part of a meal, serve it with chicken or fish or on top of tacos!

-5. Would it be okay to use lemon juice instead of lime juice?
 Yes.
-I LOVE lime juice so that is what I use but lemon juice would work as well.
+I LOVE lime juice, so that is what I use, but lemon juice would work as well.

-I was wondering if I would like this watermelon salsa as much as I like my pineapple salsa and I did!
+I was wondering if I would like this recipe for watermelon salsa as much as I like my pineapple salsa, and I do!
 I’ve also tried adding diced tomatoes to this recipe and loved it that way too.

 We hear you!
 We love salsa too!
 Try one of these recipes next: